IBEEM-MSU/ibeem_variability/README.md

 Youngflesh, C, K Kapsar, A Uscanga, PJ Williams, JW Doser, L Kounta, PL Zarnetske.
 Environmental variation shapes life history of the world’s birds. *In Review*

+## Location of data

 Youngflesh, C., K. Kapsar, A. Uscanga, P.J.
 Williams, J.W.
 Doser, L. Kounta, and P.L.
 Zarnetske.
 2024.
 Inter- and intra-annual temperature and precipitation variability (1950-2022) across the ranges of non-migratory birds and their association with generation length ver 2.
 Environmental Data Initiative. [https://doi.org/10.6073/pasta/fc057e288924cb09fc3eb5092856d99c](https://doi.org/10.6073/pasta/fc057e288924cb09fc3eb5092856d99c) (Accessed 2024-09-11).

-## Location of data

-Youngflesh, C., K. Kapsar, A. Uscanga, P.J.
-Williams, J.W.
-Doser, L. Kounta, and P.L.
-Zarnetske.
-2024.
-Inter- and intra-annual temperature and precipitation variability (1950-2022) across the ranges of non-migratory birds and their association with generation length ver 2.
-Environmental Data Initiative. https://doi.org/10.6073/pasta/fc057e288924cb09fc3eb5092856d99c (Accessed 2024-09-11).

 ## Spatiotemporal extent and resolution

 - Spatial extent: global
-- Spatial resolution:
+- Spatial resolution: 0.25° (climate data)
-- Temporal extent:
+- Temporal extent: 1950–2022 (climate data)
-- Temporal resolution:

 ## Usage

-Software used to analyze data includes: R version ?
+Software used to analyze data includes: R version 4.3.2

 ## Workflow

 The workflow for this repository follows the guidelines set out by the Environmental Data Initiative (EDI).
 Briefly, this involves aligning with FAIR data practices, and employing a workflow that uses different levels for harmonization and derived data products.
 Data are read in as raw data at Level 0 (L0).
 Level 1 (L1) data represent cleaned L0 data.
-Level 2 data are data merged or otherwise derived from two or more L1 data.
+Level 2 data are data merged or otherwise derived from two or more L1 data, etc.

 **Repository structure:**

+*Note: Scripts are designed to be run in sequence from 0-XXXX.R -> 1-XXXX.R -> ...*

 * `Scripts/`
   * `0-config.R` - congfiguration file specifying location of data directory and model run date
   * `0-csv-to-tif.R` - convert csv files back into geospatial format (tif) for analysis